The distribution rules

 • June year N: Calculation of provisional distribution

-(on sales) of the Private Audio Copying and Fair Compensation of year n-1.
+(on sales) of the Private Audio Copying and Equitable Remuneration of year n-1.

 • October year N: Final allocation of the amounts of

-Private Audio Copying on Sales of the N-2 year and Fair Compensation on sales
+Private Audio Copying on Sales of the N-2 year and Equitable Remuneration on sales

 of the year n-2.